jim-shaw-bluenote/jim-shaw-bluenote.github.io/index.markdown

 </p>

 <p>
-My research interests primarily lie in the applications of novel mathematical techniques to computational genomics.
-I like looking at computational problems involving sequencing data through a mathematical lens.
+I do research in computational genomics and bioinformatics.
+I like looking at computational problems involving genomic sequencing data through a mathematical and computational lens in such a way that respects the underlying biology.
+See the Research page for a more thorough description of my current and past interests.
 </p>

 <p>